StoyoKaramihalev/CMS_Dominance/index.md

 **"Sexually divergent effects of social dominance on chronic stress outcomes in mice"**

 **Authors:**
-_Stoyo Karamihalev†, Elena Brivio†, Cornelia Flachskamm, Rainer Stoffel, and Alon Chen_
+_Stoyo Karamihalev†, Elena Brivio†, Cornelia Flachskamm, Rainer Stoffel, Mathias V. Schmidt, and Alon Chen_

 †Equal contribution authors

-An early version of the manuscript will be available [here](https://www.biorxiv.org/content/10.1101/2020.02.04.933481v1).
+An early version of the manuscript is available [here](https://www.biorxiv.org/content/10.1101/2020.02.04.933481v1).

 ## Analyses and Figures
 The analyses and figures from this manuscript are available as a markdown document [here](https://stoyokaramihalev.github.io/CMS_Dominance/Figures.html).